 Birth defects may be classified as

 A deformity is a change in the shape of a body part.
-A deformity is caused by unusual pressure on the baby in the womb or the baby's position late during the pregnancy.
+A deformity is caused by unusual pressure on the baby in the womb (for example, some forms of clubfoot) or after the baby is born (for example, some deformities of the skull).
 Deformities are present in about 2% of births.
 Some deformities improve without treatment within a few days, but others need to be treated.

 A malformation is an error in the baby's development that occurs in the womb.
 Causes of malformations include chromosome abnormalities, single-gene defects, and environmental factors (such as teratogens, which are substances known to cause birth defects).
 A malformation can also be caused by a combination of genetic and environmental factors.
 In some cases, the cause is unknown.
 About 3 to 5% of babies are born with a malformation.